.png)

 “Even though I had been a quadriplegic for 12 years and my body had forgotten how to move my arm, my brain hadn’t forgotten.
 My brain remembered and did what brains are supposed to do.”

 These reports from BCI users paint the picture of a BCI as a translator between the language of electrical patterns of neural activity and the digital language that computers understand, enabling seamless two-way communication that helps users regain independence and control.
 The process taps into the brain’s remarkable ability to adapt and reorganize, a phenomenon known as neuroplasticity.
-As the brain adapts, it begins to treat the interface as a natural extension, enabling users to carry out their intentions, actions, and expressions with greater ease.
+As the brain adapts, it begins to treat brain implants as a natural extension, enabling users to carry out their intentions, actions, and expressions with greater ease.

 Additional reading